What is Compounded Tirzepatide?

 - Take out the needle and dispose of it (safely).

-There are 3 areas that we’d recommended for tirzepatide injections:
+There are 3 areas that we’d recommended for compounded tirzepatide injections:

 - The front of your thighs